240708-NET/P3-Team1/README.md

 ### Usage

-1. Create and start the containers
+1. Create and start the containers.

    ```sh
    cd P3-Team1